Centralized vs. Decentralized Crypto Exchanges

 Features of CEX

+In this section of our comparison of DEX vs CEX, we will consider CEX features.
 Centralized crypto exchanges have many advantages, which is why they remain extremely popular:

 Pros: